-During this three-week program, students can study law at one of Istanbul's premier universities.
+During this three-week summer study abroad program, KU Law students can study law at one of Istanbul's premier universities.

 Courses are taught by Bahcesehir University School of Law and KU faculty.
 The program typically includes a long weekend excursion to Izmir and the Aegean Sea, visiting historic and cultural sites such as Troy, Assos, the Acropolis, Asklepion and Ephesus.

 Read below for more information about the next program dates, application deadline, curriculum, admissions requirements and other details about KU Law's study abroad program in Istanbul.

 Program Dates and Application

 Check back for future program dates.

 The University of Bahcesehir in Istanbul, Turkey, is a foundation university that was established in 1998.
 Bahcesehir has quickly established itself as a progressive, dynamic educational institution.
 The school's modern facilities are on the European side of the Bosphorus coast in the heart of Istanbul.
 With a population of more than 15 million, Istanbul is the largest city in Turkey.
 It is the only city in the world located on two continents, Europe and Asia.
 Its rich history dates back some 5,000 years.
 Students will enjoy a unique learning experience in this vibrant, cosmopolitan city.